build-on-aws/content/posts/become-cli-ninja-on-mac/02-remotely-connect-a-mac-instance.md

 ### SSH Tunnels to connect to Apple Remote Desktop

  When you create a SSH tunnel, the SSH client on your machine becomes a server and starts to accept incoming connections on localhost.
-Every data received on those connections are encrypted, and optionally compressed, before being sent to the remote server : your EC2 Mac instance.
-The SSH server on macOS decrypts and decompress the data, then send it over the network to the destination you specified on the client.
-In this case it forwards the traffic to the Apple Remote Desktop Server running on the instance.
+Every data received on this connection is encrypted, and optionally compressed, before being sent to the remote server: your EC2 Mac instance.
+The SSH server on macOS decrypts and decompresses the data, then send it over the network to the destination you specified on the client.
+In this case it forwards the traffic to the Apple Remote Desktop Server running on the instance (`localhost:5900`).

 [You can learn more about SSH tunnels on this site](https://www.ssh.com/academy/ssh/tunneling/example).
 The whole process is illustrated below: